 |Quantity||25 square feet, cut into your choice of sizes and piece count|

 Actual thickness is 18 mm, and you choose your widths and lengths.
-(Sizes may be off by 1/4" due to the kerf of the saw blade)
+(Sizes may vary by 1/8" due to the kerf of the saw blade)

 Woodworkers Also Recommend These

 The Best Baltic Birch

 - Core of solid Birch veneer laminations means better gluing and screw-holding than other plywood